From the shadows of the oldest chocolatería to the bright lights at night, we bring you the best churros in Madrid. Out of a sense of duty, obviously.

 Yet the reality is, that while the service and sustenance are genuine, the dining companions are not.
 Not genuine madrileños that is.

-No, fame and fortune have attracted friends to little old San Ginés and crowds of tourists queue at the door (that being the giveaway of tourists, you see, the idea of forming a queue.)
+Yes and no. Fame and fortune have attracted friends to little old San Ginés and crowds of tourists queue at the door (that being the giveaway of tourists, you see, the idea of forming a queue.)

 Still, the churros is crisp, the chocolate stiff and sweet and how can my ears and eyes grumble when my stomach and soul are so content?